containerscrew/nflux/README.md

         libssl.so (libc6,x86-64) => /lib64/libssl.so
 ```

-In this previous command, `/lib64/libssl.so.3` is the library that `tlstrace` needs.
+In this previous command, `/lib64/libssl.so.3` is the library that `tlstrace` needs for my fedora machine.
+The path changes depending on your distro.

 ```shell
 sudo nflux tlstrace --openssl-path '/lib64/libssl.so.3'